 YESTERDAY.
 TODAY.
 YOU. – School students develop projects for tomorrow’s world

-Knowledge of historical and current developments in design becomes a springboard: Young people between the ages of 13 and 16 can design products for a self-determined future at Thuringian schools in 2019.
+Knowledge of historical and current developments in design becomes a springboard: Young people between the ages of 13 and 16 can design products for a self-determined future.
 The workshop weeks of the German Design Museum Foundation are sponsored by the PwC Foundation for Youth - Education - Culture.

 YESTERDAY.
 TODAY.
 YOU.
-Understanding the past, shaping the future: based on current design developments and their roots in the 20th century, in 2019 around 150 Thuringia school students will take part in a workshop project focused on teaching the aesthetic and theoretical principles of product design.
+Understanding the past, shaping the future: based on current design developments and their roots in the 20th century, school students take part in a workshop project focused on teaching the aesthetic and theoretical principles of product design.